Exclusive: U.S. investors seek to acquire Russia's Rosneft lien in Citgo

 The investor asked to remain anonymous to avoid compromising a potential deal.

 The request to OFAC, submitted in early October, has received basic technical approval but the group has yet to receive an answer from the Trump administration.
-OFAC did not immediately respond to a request for comment.

 “The administration should recognize that if it doesn’t do something pro-active here, it will face...limited options under almost any scenario, whether it is an attempt to foreclose by the current lienholder, further restrictions on Venezuelan crude oil imports into the U.S., or even in the event there is a positive political change in Caracas,” the investor said.